 Monkfish: Monkfish is also a managed species and, according to the 2016 stock assessment, it was not overfished nor experiencing overfishing, relative to its reference points.
-Due to recent invalidation of the growth curve, biological reference points used in previous assessments are no longer considered relevant for assessing the status of the species and were not updated for the most recent assessment (NEFSC 2019).
-However, monkfish specifications are in place with the intention of achieving stock management objectives, therefore this species is classified as primary minor (MSC v2.01 SA3.1.3.3).
+However, due to recent (NEFSC 2019) invalidation of the growth curve, Biological Reference Points used in previous assessments are no longer considered relevant for assessing the status of the species.